-Located at the Natural History Museum of Utah, local jewellery maker Zell Lee is running a workshop on how to make unique and natural jewelry from insect wings.
-As part of the Craft Lake City Artist Workshop Series this summer, Zell Lee is offering to teach guests how to make their own pair of earrings, necklaces or any kind of piece of jewellery from beetle and butterfly wings.
+Located at the Natural History Museum of Utah, local jewelry maker Zell Lee is running a workshop on how to make unique and natural jewelry from insect wings.
+As part of the Craft Lake City Artist Workshop Series this summer, Zell Lee is offering to teach guests how to make their own pair of earrings, necklaces or any kind of piece of jewelry from beetle and butterfly wings.
 Although it might at first sound unethical, the practice is sustainable thanks to Zell Lee’s role as the owner of Asana Natural Arts, a business that works with butterfly preservation groups and only collects wings when butterflies die naturally.

 Culture | Mountain Man Camp